Khadijah Rushdan

-Khadijah Rushdan (born December 5, 1988) is a professional basketball player who played in the 2012 WNBA preseason.
-In 2012, she strained her groin, which caused her to miss the 2012 WNBA season.
+Khadijah Rushdan (born December 5, 1988) is an American former basketball player.
+She played college basketball at Rutgers, and was selected by the Los Angeles Sparks in the second round of the 2012 WNBA draft.
+She was inducted into the Delaware Sports Hall of Fame in 2022.

-College
+College career

 Rushan was a first team All-Big East selection her last year at Rutgers.
 Rushdan led the Big East her junior year in Assist to Turnover Ratio.
 She is one of two players in Rutgers women's basketball history to record a triple-double.
 Rushdan is only one of two players in history to accumulate over 1,000 points, 500 rebounds and 400 assists.